 Advertisement

 Bonus: In the 1970s, Casinos Were Proposed for North Brother Island

-According to Robert Sullivan, in the introduction to North Brother Island, The Last Unknown Place in New York City, two city councilman in 1971 proposed to build “The Vegas of the East” on North Brother Island.
+According to Robert Sullivan, two city councilmen in 1971 proposed to build “The Vegas of the East” on North Brother Island.
 Other suggestions have included prisons and every so often, architecture students dream up visionary plans for the island.
-The new study, announced by New York City councilman Mark Levine and undertaken by PennPraxis is the closest yet to restoring public access to North Brother Island.
+A 2015 study, announced by New York City councilman Mark Levine and undertaken by PennPraxis, was the closest to restoring public access.

-Next, check out 8 abandoned islands of NYC.
-Get in touch with the author @untappedmich.
+Next, check out more abandoned islands of NYC!

+Advertisement